 Hedges are in place to mitigate equity risk arising from guarantees issued to policyholders and volatility of asset management fees.
-Therefore, the impact of changes in equity values is limited, as shown below.

 Scenario Change to Solvency ratio

-Equities + 25% -/- 2%
+Equities + 25% -/- 28%

-Equities -/- 25% + 1%
+Equities -/- 25% + 30%

-3 Sensitivity to Non-Government Credit spreads
+Sensitivity to Non-Government Credit spreads

 In this scenario, credit spreads on mortgage loans, other loans and bonds, other than government bonds, increase by 0.5%-point.
 The increase in credit spreads results in a lower value of the mortgage and corporate bond portfolios.
 As a consequence, the Own Funds decrease.